Famous Foodie Moms Share Their Kid-Approved Healthy Eating Hacks

-As anyone who has ever tried to feed a small child can attest: Kids like what they like.
-And a lot of times, what they don’t like is what’s actually healthiest for them: be it broccoli or beets or butter beans (that’s Lima beans to us Northerners).
-But luckily, there are plenty of clever food hacks to get kids to eat healthy — even if some of them involve, you know, tricking your kids a little (what?
-They’ll thank you when they’re older).
+Have you ever tried to feed a small child?
+Well, then you can attest: Kids like what they like.
+Sometimes, it’s expected (chicken nuggets).
+Sometimes, it’s shocking (Sea urchin?!
+Really, Neil Patrick Harris?!).
+And a lot of times, what they don’t like is what’s actually healthiest for them: whether that’s broccoli or beets or butter beans (that’s Lima beans to us Northerners).
+But luckily, there are plenty of clever food hacks to get kids to eat healthy — even if some of them involve, you know, tricking your kids a little.
+What?
+They’ll thank you when they’re older.

 We caught up with some famous foodie moms — from chefs to actors — to ask them for their #1 food hack for battling the dreaded child beast: the picky eater.
 As these moms show, it is possible to change your kids’ eating habits for the better — and it’s far easier than you might think.
 Check out their tips from our exclusive interviews, below.